 Strategic Development Framework

-In 2010 a review was published called the Dewsbury Strategic Development Framework.
+The Dewsbury Strategic Development Framework was published in 2010.
 This sought to identify the strengths and weaknesses of the town and how it might develop.

 Kirklees Local Plan